Battersea Power Station: 2012 redevelopment plans

+Agreement with Malaysian developers

-In June 2012, Knight Frank announced that administrators Ernst & Young had entered into an exclusive agreement with Malaysian developers SP Setia and Sime Darby, who were given 28days to conduct due diligence and agree the final terms of the deal.
-Completion of the sale to the Malaysian consortium took place in September 2012.
-The redevelopment of the site will use the existing Vinoly master plan which intends to position the power station as the central focus of the regenerated site, housing a blend of shops, cafes, restaurants, art and leisure facilities, office space and residential accommodation.
-The plan includes the restoration of the historic power station itself, the creation of a new riverside park to the north of the power station and the creation of a new High Street which is designed to link the future entrance to Battersea Power Station tube station with the power station.
-The redevelopment is hoped to bring about the extension of the existing riverside walk and facilitate access directly from the power station to Battersea Park and Chelsea Bridge.
-The full redevelopment consists of eight main phases, some of which are planned to run concurrently.
-The plan includes over 800 homes of varying sizes.
+In June 2012, Knight Frank announced that administrators Ernst & Young had entered into an exclusive agreement with Malaysian developers S P Setia (a property company), Sime Darby (a trading conglomerate) and Employees Provident Fund (Malaysia's largest pension fund).
+Following due diligence and agreement of the final terms of the deal, the sale to the Malaysian consortium was completed in September 2012.

+The redevelopment of the site used the existing Vinoly master plan, which intended to position the power station as the central focus of the regenerated site, housing a blend of shops, cafes, restaurants, art and leisure facilities, office space and residential accommodation.
+The plan included the restoration of the historic power station itself, the creation of a new riverside park to the north of the power station and the creation of a new High Street designed to link the entrance to Battersea Power Station tube station with the power station.
+The redevelopment hoped to bring about the extension of the existing riverside walk and facilitate access directly from the power station to Battersea Park and Chelsea Bridge.
+The full redevelopment consisted of eight main phases, some of which were planned to run concurrently.
+The plan included over 800 homes of varying sizes.

-Construction work on Phase 1, called Circus West Village, designed by architects SimpsonHaugh and dRMM, is being undertaken by Carillion and commenced in 2013 alongside work on the power station.
+Construction work on Phase 1, called Circus West Village, designed by architects SimpsonHaugh and dRMM, was undertaken by Carillion and commenced in 2013 alongside work on the power station.
 Phase 1 was completed in 2017, with the Northern line extension and its new Battersea Power Station terminus completed in 2021.
-Circus West Village now has over 1500 residents and over 23 restaurants, cafes and retailers now open.
+Circus West Village has over 1500 residents and over 23 restaurants, cafes and retailers.

 WilkinsonEyre was appointed in 2013 to carry out the restoration of the Grade II* listed Power Station.
 Work commenced in 2013 and plans included the restoration of the art deco structure internally and externally, reconstruction of the chimneys, and refurbishment of the historic cranes and jetty as a new river taxi stop.
 Restoration work on the power station's chimneys was completed in 2017.
 In 2019, the jetty in front of the power station opened to the public for the first time in its history.
-Retail brands now open inside the power station include BOSS, Jo Malone London, Uniqlo, Mac Cosmetics, Space NK, Watches of Switzerland and many more.
+Retail brands inside the power station include BOSS, Jo Malone London, Uniqlo, Mac Cosmetics, Space NK, Watches of Switzerland and many more.
 In May 2021, the first residents moved into their new homes at the power station.
 As part of the development, a 200-seat theatre, the Turbine Theatre, was established in railway arches under the Grosvenor Bridge in September 2019.

 In October 2013, Frank Gehry was appointed joint architect with Foster + Partners to design "Phase 3" of the scheme, which will provide "the gateway to the entire development and the new Northern line extension".